EZ-Robotics/EZ-Template/ez-template-docs/docs/pto.md

 ## pto_check()
-Checks if the port is in the pto_list.
+Checks if the motor is currently in pto_list.

+Returns true if it's already in pto_list.

-`check_if_pto` a PROS motor that is in the drive
+`check_if_pto` motor to check
 <Tabs
   groupId="ex1"
   defaultValue="proto"